One-dimensional ferronematics in a channel: order reconstruction, bifurcations and multistability: Order reconstruction solutions

-and thus the OR energy \cref{eq:OR_energy} is coercive for $\epsilon>2c$.
-The existence of a minimiser, $(Q_{11}^*, M_1^*)$, of the OR energy \cref{eq:OR_energy}, is an immediate result from \cite{evans-2010-book}.
+Therefore, the OR energy density is bounded from below, since $f^{OR}$ is quartic in $Q_{11}$ and $M_1$ and can absorb the terms above, for a suitable choice of $\epsilon$.
+The existence of a minimiser, $(Q_{11}^*, M_1^*)$, of the OR energy \cref{eq:OR_energy}, is immediate from \cite{evans-2010-book}.
 Furthermore, this minimiser is a (classical) solution of the equations \cref{eq:OR_equations} subject to the boundary conditions \cref{eq:OR_BCs}.
-It is straightforward to check that the resulting OR solution, $\left(\Qvec^{OR}, \Mvec^{OR}\right) = \left(Q_{11}^*, 0, M_1^*, 0 \right)$ is also a solution of the full system, \cref{eq:Q11}-\cref{eq:M2} and thus, a critical point of the full energy \cref{eq:4}, in the admissible space \cref{eq:admissible_space} for all values of $(l, c)$.
+It is straightforward to check that the resulting OR solution, $\left(\Qvec^{OR}, \Mvec^{OR}\right) = \left(Q_{11}^*, 0, M_1^*, 0 \right)$ is also a solution of the full system, \cref{eq:Q11}-\cref{eq:M2} in the admissible space \cref{eq:admissible_space} for all values of $(l, c)$.

-Since the full energy \cref{eq:4} has a unique critical point for $l$ large enough (see \cref{rem:length}), we can deduce that $\left(\Qvec^{OR}, \Mvec^{OR}\right)$ is the unique energy minimiser of the full energy \cref{eq:4}, in the $l\to \infty$ limit.